dji-sdk/Onboard-SDK/sample/STM32/README.md

 - Throttle or Z-axis control value
 + Yaw control value

-Since this example program use serial assistant to send cmd and data to the UAV,we use data format as below to send flight data to the UAV.
+Since this example program use serial assistant to send cmd and data to the UAV, we use data format as below to send flight data to the UAV.

 0xFA 0xFB 0x04 0x01 **ctrl_flag,  roll_or_x_L,  roll_or_x_H,   pitch_or_y_L,  pitch_or_y_H,   thr_z_L,   thr_z_H,  yaw_L,  yaw_H** 0xFE